I have a 1990 Dodge Caravan, and this is how I replace my wipers.

 Beneath the cowl, you will find a plastic screen.
 Chrysler has improved them since, but on this older Caravan, it isn't much of a screen, just serving to keep large birds, really big spitballs, and that sort of thing out of the drain box.
 Take it off.
 Mine is held on simply with plastic clips molded onto the screen itself.
 Gently pull them up, and then slip the screen forward and off.

 Step 4: Diagram the Wiper Assembly

-Now that's done, remove the screws holding on the two pivots.
+Now, remove the screws holding on the two pivots.
 There are three to each.
 Next, remove the hex nut holding the actuator rod onto the motor shaft.
-It isn't easy to get to it without lacerating your hand on the sharp ends of the body screws Chrysler so thoughtfully left protruding into the drain box, but with enough disinfectant and BandAids you can do it.
-Gently pry the actuator off the shaft, and once everything is free maneuver the entire assembly out of the drain box.
+It isn't easy to get to it without lacerating your hand on the sharp ends of the body screws Chrysler so thoughtfully left protruding into the drain box, but with enough disinfectant and BandAids, you can do it.
+Gently pry the actuator off the shaft, and once everything is free, maneuver the entire assembly out of the drain box.

 Step 5: Clean Everything Up

 It's a lot easier to work on things if you can see them beneath all the grime, so get rid of it.
 Clean the wiper linkage assembly.
 Clean the lower edge of the windshield, the cowl, and the screen.
 Remove the accumulation of leaves and other trash that probably is clogging your drain box, and clean it, too.
 A pressure washer is invaluable in all this, just make sure you use the low-pressure nozzle that came with it so you don't strip off any of your paint.
 Keep washing the drain box until water runs freely through its scuppers onto the ground.
 You don't have to do that just for this wiper job, but while the cowl and screen are off is a great time to get it out of the way, so do it anyhow.